uxpractices/movie-app/README.md

 When you search a movie, the top 5 responses for that movie will be returned.
 You can click on the title of each movie to see additional details for the film.

+The information will be based on IMDB data provided by a publicly available OMDB API.
+Documentation can be found at http://www.omdbapi.com.

 # Website Live URL
 https://uxpractices.github.io/movie-app/